All posts

 What are the three ChatGPT App display modes?

-ChatGPT Apps (built as MCP Apps) support three display modes: inline (embedded in the conversation flow), fullscreen (takes up the full screen below the host header), and picture-in-picture or PiP (positioned absolutely above the conversation with a floating window effect).
-These display modes apply to ChatGPT Apps and other MCP-compatible hosts.
+ChatGPT Apps (built as MCP Apps) support three display modes: inline (embedded in the conversation flow), fullscreen (takes up the full screen below the host header), and picture-in-picture or PiP (positioned absolutely above the conversation as a floating window).
+These display modes are defined in the MCP Apps specification and apply to any MCP-compatible host, not just ChatGPT.

 How does inline display mode work in ChatGPT Apps?

 Inline display mode embeds your ChatGPT App directly in the conversation flow as a message.
-Your app iframe is inserted with a fixed height matching your resource height.
+The iframe container has a fixed height matching your resource height.
 There is no maxHeight constraint, and resources can be arbitrarily tall.
-Use the sunpeak simulator to test inline mode locally.
+Use the sunpeak inspector to test inline mode locally without a ChatGPT account.

 How does fullscreen display mode work in ChatGPT Apps?

 Fullscreen display mode takes over the entire conversation space below the host header.
 The header shows your app title with an X button to exit.
-Like inline mode, there is no maxHeight constraint and resources can be any height.
-Sunpeak lets you test fullscreen mode instantly.
+Like inline mode, there is no maxHeight constraint and resources can be any height. sunpeak lets you test fullscreen mode instantly with pnpm dev.

 How does picture-in-picture (PiP) display mode work in ChatGPT Apps?

-PiP mode positions your ChatGPT App (built as an MCP App) as a floating window above the conversation.
-It is the only mode that uses a maxHeight constraint from the host context.
-Content scrolls within the maxHeight constraint.
+PiP mode positions your ChatGPT App as a floating window above the conversation.
+It is the only display mode that applies the maxHeight constraint from the host context.
+Content taller than maxHeight scrolls within the PiP window.
+On mobile screen widths, ChatGPT promotes PiP to fullscreen automatically.

 Does maxHeight apply in all ChatGPT App display modes?

 No. The maxHeight value from the host context only applies in picture-in-picture mode.
 In inline and fullscreen modes, there is no height constraint on your ChatGPT App resource.
-The sunpeak simulator lets you test all three modes to verify layout behavior.
+Use the sunpeak inspector to verify layout behavior across all three modes without deploying.

 What happens to ChatGPT App PiP mode on mobile devices?

-Picture-in-picture mode is not supported on mobile screen widths.
-ChatGPT automatically falls back to fullscreen display mode when a PiP resource is viewed on mobile devices.
-Use the sunpeak simulator to test mobile fallback behavior.
+Picture-in-picture mode is not supported on mobile screen widths in ChatGPT.
+The host automatically falls back to fullscreen display mode when a PiP resource is viewed on mobile.
+This is a host implementation choice, not a protocol requirement.
+Use sunpeak to test this fallback behavior locally.

 How can I test different ChatGPT App display modes during development?